What is Configuration Drift?

 How do I know this?

 I know this because Continuity Software maintains an ever-growing database of gap signatures that help organizations avoid configuration drifts.
-Currently there are about 2,000 gap signatures (today over 5,000) that can be used to analyze your environments on a daily basis.
+Currently there are about 2,000 gap signatures (today over 6,000) that can be used to analyze your environments on a daily basis.
 Once a gap is identified the configuration drift can be corrected and your valuable data is once again protected.